-I’ve only been selling for about six months or so and it’s the first time I’ve sold it.
 I was homeless for about two and a half years.
 When I started getting things together it was suggested that I do this.
-It was something I had wanted to do for some time.
-It’s done me well and helped me earn a living.
-It feels like I can live a normal life.
-I was doing well on my pitch outside Boots, I had some good regulars, and it kept me busy and kept my mind occupied.
+I’ve been selling it for about three years now.
+I do well on my pitch.
+I have some good regulars and it keeps me busy and keeps my mind occupied.

 How did you end up homeless?

 I’m a joiner but during the recession, in 2008, I lost my job and I got made redundant.
 After that, I started to spiral.
 I started drinking and then doing drugs.
 I was worried I was messing my mum and dad’s heads up.
 I was trying my best to stop but it was hard because it was an addiction.
 So I left home and I ended up being homeless after that.
 I started off in doorways for six months and it was really scary.
 I’d never been homeless before.
 But then me and another lad got a tent and we went under a bridge in Doncaster.
 There were a few people in tents there – we all kept ourselves to ourselves.